CenterForSpatialResearch/hnyc_cd_ocr/README.md

 To succesfully have this project work in your system, you would require the procedure (third command above) to detecting columns (and wrapping lines) work in the system.
 For the process of detecting columns and wrapping lines into valid entries, we have borrowed the process built and graciously open sourced by New York Public Library.
 More details regarding it ![here](http://spacetime.nypl.org/city-directory-meetup/#/), and code ![here](https://github.com/nypl-spacetime/hocr-detect-columns)

+## Workflow of the Scripts

+* The '.ipynb' file of the corresponding borough and year is present in this repository.
+This files performs the OCR process of the city directory and outputs the result in 'tess_output' folder's year-named folder.
+* The extracting_entries.ipynb script converts hOCR format of Tesseract to text
+* The '.ipynb' file named CRF produces the CRF output saved in result json file

 ## Workflow of the OCR